Analysis of Corrected Graph Convolutions: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this study, we utilized spectral methods to obtain partial and exact classification results for the linear classifier with corrected convolution matrices in the 2-block CSBM.
 Our spectral approach highlights, theoretically, how removing the top eigenvector can mitigate oversmoothing and improve classification accuracy.
 We prove that the removal of the top eigenvector results in reducing feature variance and correcting the asymptotic behavior of many rounds of convolution towards the second, rather than the top eigenvector of the adjacency matrix.
+Finally, we showed that our analysis can be generalized to the multi-class setting.
 We hope our analysis can lead to further developments in theoretical and practical studies of GNNs.
-On the theoretical side, we believe our analysis can be extended to more general models.
-One potential avenue would be to analyze the multi-class CSBM using more sophisticated architectures, like the spectral convolutional network with low-degree matrix polynomials \citep{SCN} and non-linear activation functions.
+A natural extension of this work would be to generalize our analysis to broader classes of multi-class models.
+For example, if the size of classes are unbalanced, the second eigenspace may not capture all the information about the clusters.
+In addition, the distribution of features may not follow a standard Gaussian mixture model, but more complicated distributions, possibly with multiple centers \citep{baranwal2023effects}.
+Another natural setting to consider is when clusters in the feature distribution do not exactly match clusters in the graph.
+Extending our analysis to these settings will likely require more sophisticated network architectures and activation functions.